gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She lay in bed and listened to the windchimes outside her window and the soft, rhythmic snuffle of her mother snoring in the room below her.
 Once her pulse slowed,
-she fumbled among the lifetime of odds and ends on top of the two-drawer dresser beside her bed.
+she fumbled among the odds and ends on top of the two-drawer dresser beside her bed.
 Her hand closed on the little brass lamp her father had given her when she had first started reading.
 She hadn't set it out that morning to recharge it, but the thumbnail-sized piece of dayglass inside it still gleamed with trapped sunlight